lkendrickd/otel-clickhouse/README.md

-# OpenTelemetry with ClickHouse
+# OpenTelemetry with ClickHouse and qryn

-This project demonstrates how to set up an OpenTelemetry pipeline with ClickHouse as the backend storage.
+This project demonstrates how to set up an OpenTelemetry pipeline with ClickHouse as the backend storage and qryn as the observability platform.
 It uses tracegen for trace generation.
-The tracegen sends the traces to the otel collector and the collector exports these traces to Clickhouse.
+The tracegen sends the traces to the otel collector and the collector exports these traces to Clickhouse, which can then be visualized using qryn.

 ## Architecture